Emmitt Williams: Fraser Valley Bandits (2022)

 On April 27, 2022, Williams signed with the Fraser Valley Bandits of the CEBL.

 Napoli Basket (2022)

 On August 30, 2022, he has signed with Napoli Basket of the Italian Lega Basket Serie A (LBA).
-He suffered a muscle injury in the calf of the right leg on September 27, 2022 and after not playing a single game, he was waived by the team on November 9, 2022.
+He suffered a muscle injury in the calf of the right leg on September 27, 2022, and after not playing a single game, he was waived by the team on November 9, 2022.

-Ontario Clippers (2022–present)
+Ontario Clippers (2022–2023)

 On December 21, 2022, Williams was reacquired by the Ontario Clippers.

+Metros de Santiago (2023)

+On April 28, 2023, Williams signed with the Metros de Santiago of the Liga Nacional de Baloncesto.

+Piratas de La Guaira (2023)

+On June 5, 2023, Williams signed with the Piratas de La Guaira of the Superliga Profesional de Baloncesto.

+Gigantes de Carolina (2024–present)

+On April 1, 2024, Williams signed with the Gigantes de Carolina of the Baloncesto Superior Nacional.